 Relying on ballot measures to finance local infrastructure projects isn’t exactly new.
 Pinched for financial resources, regions have increasingly turned to voters to help finance a range of new projects and have often succeeded, with up to three-quarters of transit-focused ballot measures passing in recent years.
 2016 continues this trend; billions of dollars in additional infrastructure investment are coming in the form of newly approved bonds, taxes, and other sources of revenue.

-truly comprehensive approach to its short- and long-term infrastructure challenges, leaders and voters alike should prioritize all types of infrastructure, from transportation to water to telecommunications.
+Yet, many of these measures tend to overemphasize certain sectors of infrastructure – namely transportation – while significant questions (and investment gaps) persist in other parts of the built environment.
+If the country is to take a truly comprehensive approach to its short- and long-term infrastructure challenges, leaders and voters alike should prioritize all types of infrastructure, from transportation to water to telecommunications.
 This is especially pertinent given the huge potential for bottom-up innovation and voter support for infrastructure across the country.

 For example, more than 300 transportation ballot measures were featured on ballots around the country, 45 of which focused on public transit improvements totaling $200 billion.
 Among those approved by voters, Measure M in Los Angeles is perhaps the most ambitious—a half-cent sales tax increase that will pump $120 billion into rail and bus expansions over the next few decades, in addition to various street upgrades and pedestrian improvements.
 Seattle’s Sound Transit Proposition 1—also known as ST3—is another bold measure that passed, seeking to advance $54 billion in rail line extensions and other capital projects through an assortment of tax increases.
 Moreover, a $2.5 billion proposal, approved by voters in Atlanta, intends to increase MARTA capacity and transit reliability, holding promise for greater regional connectivity.